Home » Blogs » Jim Corbett Dhikala Zone Safari (Spotted Paar Wali Tigress)

 In one of my previous trips to the Jim Corbett Dhikala Zone, I had sighted the Paar Wali Tigress, but from a very far-off distance.
 But this time, I was curious to spot her from up close.
 That’s why I decided to go for the afternoon safari.
 I also got to know this time that the Paar Wali Tigress has given birth to FOUR cubs, and that made me even happier.

-Spotting the Paar Wali Tigress in Dhikala Jim Corbett National Park
+Paar Wali Tigress Spotted in Dhikala Jim Corbett

 Our jeep then stopped at a spot nearby as we moved forward and started looking into the wide jungles and grasslands of the Jim Corbett Dhikala zone.
 We were hopeful to see the Paar Wali Tigress.
 Then, something amazing happened, and out of nowhere we saw a tigress at a distance in the grasslands.
 And to our luck, it was the Paar Wali Tigress!